 Susan Babb is completing an internship as an addiction counselor with Personalized Nursing Lighthouse.
 At the end of her internship, she will receive her master’s degree from Western Michigan University.
 Susan lives in Farmington Hills, Mich.

 Chris and Jamie (Johnson) Krupinski welcomed Graydon John on Oct.
 16, 2013.
-Jamie is the lead preschool teacher at Handprints Christian Early Learning Center.
-Chris is a senior at Rochester College and employed by the Department of Human Services.
+Jamie is the lead preschool teacher at Handprints Christian Early Learning Center and Chris is employed by the Department of Human Services.
 The family lives in Pontiac, Mich.

 Lavita Modest recently completed training as a public service chaplain through the Macomb County Criminal Justice Training Center and the 21st Century Chaplain Network.
 She was chosen by her class to deliver the cadet response during graduation.
 Lavita is employed as a program release manager for Hewlett-Packard and is enrolled in a master’s program at Spring Arbor University.
 Lavita lives in Detroit, Mich.